 However, majors are not really very important; the critical thing is to get experience in a number of different areas and be able to read, write, and think well.
 A student seriously interested in international relations should develop a curriculum which includes the following as a minimum:

-1. Proficiency in writing English by consistently taking courses, regardless of discipline, which require paper writing:
+- Proficiency in writing English by consistently taking courses, regardless of discipline, which require paper writing;

 In addition, there are a number of options which individual students may also wish to consider.
 One is an in-depth knowledge of a particular geographic area; the Rutgers catalog describes majors or minors in Latin American, Middle Eastern, East Asian, South Asian, African, and Russian and Eastern European studies.
 Cook College has a number of courses about the international environment.
 The language houses offer an excellent way to develop a working knowledge of a foreign language, a rather unusual ability in the United States.
 Disciplines like sociology, geography, comparative literature, classics, art history, philosophy, religion, and the various foreign language and literatures should not be overlooked, and people who are competent in science and international affairs are also at a premium.
 In general a diverse curriculum is more likely to be useful in the future than narrow specialization; you can specialize later if you choose, but at the undergraduate level it is very difficult to get any single topic in great depth.

-Don't be hesitant about taking advantage of the special skills, knowledge, or experiences you already have, or those that, by chance, luck, or fate are easily open to you.
-Many Rutgers students are blessed by being exposed to multiple languages or cultures in their families.& This is wonderful, and students should realize the very special possibilities this may open up for them.
-(A few years ago, there was a young woman studying political science at Rutgers, with a 4.0 average.
-When asked if she had any special skills, her response was "no".
-In fact, however, her family spoke Burmese at home, and she was fluent, in both spoken and written Burmese.
-That's pretty special.
-One doesn't need to feel constrained or limited by the special skills, knowledge, or experiences one already has just because one is fluent in Kyrgyz doesn't mean one has to study Central Asia, and just because one already has a pilot license doesn’t mean one has to use it.
+Don’t be hesitant about taking advantage of the special skills, knowledge, or experiences you already have, or those that, by chance, luck, or fate are easily open to you.
+Many Rutgers students are blessed by being exposed to multiple languages or cultures in their families.
+This is wonderful, and students should realize the very special possibilities this may open up for them.
+(A few years ago, there was a young woman studying Political Science at Rutgers, with a 4.0 average.
+When asked if she had any special skills, her response was “no.” In fact, however, her family spoke Burmese at home, and she was fluent, in both spoken and written Burmese.
+That’s pretty special.)
+One doesn’t need to feel constrained or limited by the special skills, knowledge, or experiences one already has: just because one is fluent in Kyrgyz doesn’t mean one has to study Central Asia, and just because one already has a pilot’s license doesn’t mean one has to use it.
 But it makes sense to be aware of the special capacities one has, and to think carefully about keeping these skills up to date or polishing them.

 Lastly, don't be afraid to ask questions of the faculty and other professionals such as the people at Career Counseling.
 We may appear distant, grumpy, and unfriendly.
 But if we really didn't like students, we probably would be in different jobs.